 23. “Do What U Want,” ARTPOP (2013)

 It’s hard to say if this should have been a far bigger hit, or if it shouldn’t exist at all.
-A relentlessly catchy R&B-synth-pop banger, “Do What U Want” — like Madonna’s “Human Nature” — is a statement of artistic defiance through sexual freedom: “You can’t stop my voice, ‘cause / You don’t own my life, but / Do what you want with my body.”
+A relentlessly catchy R&B–synth-pop banger, “Do What U Want” — like Madonna’s “Human Nature” — is a statement of artistic defiance through sexual freedom: “You can’t stop my voice, ‘cause / You don’t own my life, but / Do what you want with my body.”
 It should have been a powerful message … but how do we reconcile that with R. Kelly’s involvement?
 In 2013, we should have known enough about his transgressions.
-In 2018, there’s no excuse.
+By 2018, there was no excuse.